 - "Isi" is both phonetically the same as "easy" and a contraction of the name Isabella.

-- Punk Rock: A noted Ur Example, particularly with side 2 of Neu!
+- Protopunk: A noted Ur-Example of Punk Rock, particularly with side 2 of Neu!
 75.

-- Red Oni, Blue Oni: Dinger's compositions anticipated Punk Rock, while Rother's were more gentle and ambient.
+- Red Oni, Blue Oni: Klaus Dinger was the red oni to Michael Rother's blue.
+Neu!
+75 showed the difference in temperaments between the two members most clearly.
+Dinger's compositions anticipated Punk Rock, while Rother's were more gentle and ambient.

-- Trope Maker: Of the "Motorik" beat.
+- Of the 4/4 "Motorik" beat.
 Artists that use the beat pattern are almost exclusively referencing Neu!.